la2050/archive/_projects/2014/the-los-angeles-service-academy.md

   fact that the LASA participants get to meet high-profile decision-makers and leaders across a broad swath of institutions, agencies, and educational centers in the region.
-How will your idea/project help make LA the best place to connect today?
-In LA2050?: '' Whom will your project benefit?
+Whom will your project benefit?
 Please be specific.: '1'
 empty_column_1: ''
 maker_image_id: '23401'